 Victoria Walks have developed a comprehensive research paper, Shared paths – the issues, based on a literature review and stakeholder consultation with subject experts, VicRoads and 18 local councils.
 This provides the basis for our short position statement Shared paths – finding solutions.

 The research paper and position statement set out options and recommendations for infrastructure that work for both walkers and cyclists.

-Victoria Walks have released a position statement - Footpaths are for Feet - that highlights the reasons why a change in road laws would be a mistake.
-This position is also supported by Vision Australia, National Disability Services and the Council on the Ageing (COTA).
+Previously, the main cycling groups campaigned only for teenagers up to 16 years old to ride on footpaths (a significant jump from the current age limit of up to 12 years).
+Victoria Walks released a position statement - Footpaths are for Feet - that highlighted the reasons why a change in road laws would be a mistake.
+This position is supported by Vision Australia, National Disability Services and the Council on the Ageing (COTA).

 Our footpaths are not built for cycling, but they are critical for many seniors, children, families, those on mobility scooters and the disabled to get around.
 More bikes on footpaths will put many off walking.